mansi135/CTCI/README.md

 # CTCI
-My Solutions to CTCI Fifth Edition in Python .
+My Solutions to CTCI sixth Edition in Python .